5 Gamebooks to use for Starting out with Solo RPGs

 Duncan Thomson

-If you're looking to start with gamebooks, or use gamebooks as a way to start solo roleplaying games, here's 5 places you could start.
+If you're looking to start with gamebooks, or use gamebooks as a way to start solo roleplaying games, here's 5 books you could start with.

 Gamebooks for Solo Gaming